Our SCITT curriculum begins early in September and involves teaching practice in school two days a week and one training day per week as follows:

 Year 1: 2 days per week on placement, one day per week training conferences

-Year 2: 2 days per week on placement and online PGCE studies with a short, full time placement in the summer term
+Year 2: 2 days per week on placement and online PGCE studies

 The training days will be hosted and delivered by outstanding classroom practitioners who currently teach in our partner schools and they will be held in several of our school venues according to the best expertise available for each topic.

 You will have training and experience in important primary education topics, including phonics and early reading, assessment, special needs and inclusion, working with support staff and parents and leadership.
 There are many different subjects taught in primary education and you will audit your subject knowledge for the topics you will need to teach at KS1 and 2.
 Some of the training days will focus specifically on these subjects.
 A shared drive enables you to share resources with each other and school mentors.